Jump Ahead

 - When you're under 18 years of age and do not work more than 30 hours in a week - you're not entitled to Super.

-How much Super should you expect to be paid?
+How much Super should you expect to be paid in 2019?

 - The current Super Guarantee rate (or SG for short) is 9.5% of your ordinary time earnings.